joshgerdes/jekyll-uno/_posts/2023-09-13-Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 The cost of the overall solution 'depends' on how active it is and how it is used.

-* Resources such as [Azure Container Apps](https://azure.microsoft.com/pricing/details/container-apps/?WT.mc_id=AZ-MVP-5004796, under Consumption, are pay-per-use and dependent on the number of requests and the length of those requests.
+* Resources such as [Azure Container Apps](<https://azure.microsoft.com/pricing/details/container-apps/?WT.mc_id=AZ-MVP-5004796>, under Consumption, are pay-per-use and dependent on the number of requests and the length of those requests.
 The idea here is that they only cost something if in use.
-* [Container Registry](https://azure.microsoft.com/en-us/pricing/details/container-registry/?WT.mc_id=AZ-MVP-5004796 requires the Premium SKU for Private Endpoint support, but for demo environments, you could get away with a Basic.
+* [Container Registry](<https://azure.microsoft.com/en-us/pricing/details/container-registry/?WT.mc_id=AZ-MVP-5004796> requires the Premium SKU for Private Endpoint support, but for demo environments, you could get away with a Basic.
-* [Key Vault](https://azure.microsoft.com/pricing/details/key-vault/?WT.mc_id=AZ-MVP-5004796) also depends on the number of transactions and functionality.
+* [Key Vault](https://azure.microsoft.com/pricing/details/key-vault/?WT.mc_id=AZ-MVP-5004796){:target="*blank"} also depends on the number of transactions and functionality.

-It is recommended to do an estimate using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/?WT.mc_id=AZ-MVP-5004796) in your currency and region to work out the costs, but the true reflection will be once your Azure DevOps pipelines start consuming the infrastructure.
+It is recommended to do an estimate using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/?WT.mc_id=AZ-MVP-5004796){:target="*blank"} in your currency and region to work out the costs, but the true reflection will be once your Azure DevOps pipelines start consuming the infrastructure.

-## Let us get building!
+## Let us get building

 To deploy our environment: